torrejonv/teranode/docs/architecture/architecture.md

 ---

 ### 4.7.
-Blob Server / Asset Server
+Asset Service

-The Blob Server (also known as Asset Server) serves as an asset server in a read-only capacity, acting as an interface ("Front" or "Facade") to various data stores.
+The Asset Serice serves as an asset server in a read-only capacity, acting as an interface ("Front" or "Facade") to various data stores.
 It deals with several key data elements:

 - **Transactions (TX)**.